How Small Business Owners Can Overcome Terrible Regulations

 Regulations can destroy even the best entrepreneurial dream.
-To help entrepreneurship thrive in this nation, the Institute for Justice (IJ), a public interest law firm that has successfully defended the constitutional rights of entrepreneurs nationwide, recently published an Entrepreneur's Survival Guide.
+To help entrepreneurship thrive in this nation, Institute for Justice (IJ) a public interest law firm that has successfully defended the constitutional rights of entrepreneurs nationwide, recently published an Entrepreneur's Survival Guide.
 This free report provides practical advice for aspiring entrepreneurs to fight for their right to get into business.
 The guide is a collection of lessons learned by IJ advocates through decades of experience fighting on behalf of those who want to earn an honest living in the occupation of their choice, but find needless government regulation in their way.
 Among the topics covered in the guide are how to build a grassroots organization to fight red tape and other barriers to economic liberty, and how to work with media outlets to advance your efforts.

 The expansion of government regulation in the private economic affairs of Americans is well documented, and nowhere more so than in the area of occupational licensing where individuals must first obtain the government's permission to get into business.
 In the 1950s, only one in 20 American workers needed a government-issued license to work; today, that figure has skyrocketed to one in three.
 That's far higher than the number of Americans who earn the minimum wage or have joined a union.